Estimate Disclaimer: Everything You Need to Know

 An estimate disclaimer is a statement that indicates that the estimate does not include all possible costs.
 This is important to include in a disclaimer because it allows the reader to understand that the estimate is just an estimate and not a guarantee of the final cost.

-This is especially important to include if the estimate is for a project that has many potential costs that are not known at the time of the estimate.
+This is especially important to include if the estimate is for a project that has many potential costs that are not known at the time of the estimate, such as those associated with reputation management for doctors.

 6. Indicate estimate is valid for a certain period of time